niplav/site/notes_on_pickup.md

 significance; secondly, it was considered a sport and the heads regarded as trophies; and thirdly, among some tribes no youth was considered fit to rank as a man until he had obtained a head, the women taunting those who had been unsuccessful as cowards.
-(Evans, 186)
+(Evans, 186<!--TODO: typo here-->)
 >
 > A similar pattern was identified among societies on the island of Kiwai in New Guinea in 1903 by missionary James Chalmers, who